WrestleMania 38: Broadcast outlets

-In addition to airing on traditional pay-per-view, WrestleMania 38 was available to livestream on Peacock in the United States and the WWE Network in international markets.
+WrestleMania 38 was broadcast on traditional pay-per-view worldwide.
+It was also available to livestream on Peacock in the United States and the WWE Network in most international markets.
+This was also the first WrestleMania to livestream on Disney+ Hotstar in Indonesia, following the shutdown of its version of the WWE Network in late January.
 Additionally, WWE partnered with Fathom Events to air both nights of WrestleMania 38 in movie theaters across the United States.

 Celebrity involvement

-As is tradition at WrestleMania, celebrities from the entertainment field took part in the event in various capacities.
-Social media personality Logan Paul, who appeared at WrestleMania 37, participated in a tag team match on WrestleMania Saturday, teaming with The Miz against Rey Mysterio and Dominik Mysterio.
+Celebrities from the entertainment field took part in the event in various capacities.
+Social media personality Logan Paul, who appeared at WrestleMania 37, participated in a tag team match on WrestleMania Saturday, teaming with The Miz against The Mysterios (Rey Mysterio and Dominik Mysterio).
 Jackass actor and stuntman Johnny Knoxville competed in an Anything Goes match against Sami Zayn on WrestleMania Sunday.
 The Dallas Cowboy Cheerleaders also appeared on stage to cheer Pat McAfee to the ring for his match against Austin Theory on WrestleMania Sunday.
 Additionally, country music singers Brantley Gilbert and Jessie James Decker performed "America the Beautiful" to open the event on Saturday and Sunday night, respectively, while DJ Valentino Khan had musical performances on both nights.

 Other WrestleMania Week events

 As part of the WrestleMania festivities during the week of the event, WWE held a number of events throughout the week.
 The week kicked off with a special "WrestleMania Edition" of Monday Night Raw, held at the PPG Paints Arena in Pittsburgh, Pennsylvania.
 The night before WrestleMania 38 on April 1, WWE kicked off WrestleMania Weekend itself with a special "WrestleMania Edition" of Friday Night SmackDown, which hosted the André the Giant Memorial Battle Royal, won by Madcap Moss (Note: Order of elimination: Akira Tozawa, Reggie, R-Truth, Jinder Mahal, T-Bar, Drew Gulak, Cedric Alexander, Shelton Benjamin, Mansoor, Apollo Crews, Ivar, Erik, Commander Azeez, Shanky, Damian Priest, Tommaso Ciampa, Robert Roode, Dolph Ziggler, and Finn Bálor.), as well as a triple threat match for the Intercontinental Championship.
 Immediately after SmackDown, the 2022 WWE Hall of Fame induction ceremony commenced.
-The day of WrestleMania Saturday, WWE's NXT brand held its annual WrestleMania Week event, Stand & Deliver, which aired at 1pm Eastern Time.
+The day of WrestleMania Saturday, WWE's NXT brand held its annual WrestleMania Week event, Stand & Deliver, which aired at 1:00 p.m.
+Eastern Time.
 WrestleMania Week concluded with the Raw after WrestleMania on April 4.
 All of the weekend events were held live from the American Airlines Center in Dallas.